 You can use a variety of methods to export data and object structures from your databases.
 These methods include usage of various generators, data extractors, and shortcuts.
-Also, you can also export data in a variety of data formats.
-For example, TXT, CSV, JSON, XML, Markdown, Excel, and other formats.
+Also, you can export data in TXT, CSV, JSON, XML, Markdown, Excel, and other formats.
 You can select a predefined extractor or create your own.

 In JetBrains Rider, you export object structures and data separately.
-It means that you can export a structure of a table and then export data from the table.
-The full data dump is available only for PostgreSQL and MySQL with the help of mysqldump and pg_dump.
+It means that you can export a structure of a table or a view and then export data from these objects.
+The full data dump is available for PostgreSQL and MySQL with the help of mysqldump and pg_dump.
 The full data dump includes structures of all database objects and data of these objects in a single file.
 For more information, see Create a full data dump for MySQL and PostgreSQL.

 Exporting object structures

 Data definition language (DDL) defines the structure of a database, including rows, columns, tables, indexes, and other elements.
 In JetBrains Rider, you can generate data definition structures by using shortcuts with predefined settings or by using the SQL Generator and customize the export settings.

 In the Database tool window ( ), right-click a database object and select Ctrl+Alt+G.

 On the right toolbar, you can find the following controls: